-Figure 8 shows result of four different versions (HPJava, sequential Java, HPF and Fortran) of red-black relaxation of the two dimensional Laplace equation with size of 512 by 512.
-In our runs HPJava can out-perform sequential Java by up to 17 times.
+Figure 8 shows the results from four different versions (HPJava, sequential Java, HPF and Fortran) of red-black relaxation for the two dimensional Laplace equation with size of 512 by 512.
+In our runs parallel HPJava can out-perform sequential Java by up to 17 times.
 On 36 processors HPJava can get about 78% of the performance of HPF.
-It is not very bad performance for the initial benchmark result.
-Scaling behavior of HPJava is slightly better then HPF.
-Probably, this mainly reflects the low performance of a single Java node compare to FORTRAN.
-We do not believe that the current communication library of HPJava is faster than the HPF libray because our communication library is built on top of the portablity layers, mpjdev and MPI, while IBM HPF is likely to use a platform specific communication library.
-But clearly future versions of Adlib could be optimized for the platform.
+This is satisfactory performance for the initial benchmark result.
+Scaling behavior of HPJava is slightly better than HPF.
+Probably this mainly reflects the low performance of a single Java node compared to Fortran6.